-What is the process for completing a written physician certification?
+What is the process for completing a written Health Care Provider certification?

 All qualifying patients who apply for a medical cannabis registry identification card must have their debilitating medical condition certified by a certifying health care provider (advance practice registered nurse-full practice authority, advanced practice nurse, physician assistant, or doctor of medicine (MD) or doctor of osteopathic medicine (DO)) once every three years or if their medical cannabis registry identification card expires.
 A health care provider who submits a certification and answers “yes” the condition is lifelong will no longer need to submit another certification for this patient in the future.
-The certifying health care professional must:
+The certifying health care provider must:

-- Have a bona-fide physician-patient relationship with the qualifying patient.
-The bona-fide physician-patient relationship may not be limited to issuing a written certification for the patient or a consultation simply for that purpose.
+- Have a bona-fide Health Care Provider-patient relationship with the qualifying patient.
+The bona-fide Health Care Provider-patient relationship may not be limited to issuing a written certification for the patient or a consultation simply for that purpose.

 - Have responsibility for the ongoing care and treatment of the qualifying patient's debilitating condition, provided that the ongoing treatment and care shall not be limited to or for the primary purpose of certifying a debilitating medical condition or providing a consultation solely for that purpose.

-- Complete an in-person full assessment of the patient's medical history and current medical condition, including a personal physical examination prior to completing the physician certification.
-The assessment of the qualifying patient's current medical condition shall include, but not be limited to, symptoms, signs, and diagnostic testing related to the debilitating medical condition.
+- Complete an in-person full assessment of the patient's medical history and current medical condition, including a personal physical examination prior to completing the on-line Health Care Provider certification.

-- Certify that the qualifying patient is under the physician's care, either for the qualifying patient's primary care or for his or her debilitating medical condition or symptoms of a debilitating medical condition.
+- Certify that the qualifying patient is under the Health Care Provider's care, either for the qualifying patient's primary care or for his or her debilitating medical condition or symptoms of a debilitating medical condition.

-Note – For patient application purposes, the Physician Certification is valid for 90 days from the date of the in-person medical examination.
-Certifying health care professionals may request follow-up visits with the patients as part of the ongoing care and treatment for the patient’s debilitating medical conditions.
-Failure to comply may result in having the medical cannabis registry identification card revoked by the health care professional.
+Note – For patient application purposes, the Health Care Provider Certification is valid for 90 days from the date of the in-person medical examination.
+Certifying health care providers may request follow-up visits with the patients as part of the ongoing care and treatment for the patient’s debilitating medical conditions.
+Failure to comply may result in having the medical cannabis registry identification card revoked by the health care provider.

-How do I submit a physician certification for a qualifying patient?
+How do I submit a Health Care Provider certification for a qualifying patient?